 (The KOREAN WAR – continued)

-After the Inchon landings and North Korea's reversals, two high-ranking representatives from North Korea arrived in Beijing and asked China to send troops to Korea.
-And, after the Inchon landing, debate erupted in the U.S. over whether the UN forces should move north of the 38th parallel.
-George Kennan thought this too risky, but others in the State Department disagreed, John Foster Dulles arguing, correctly, that the 38th parallel was never intended as a permanent political boundary.
+In the US a debate had erupted over whether the UN forces should move north of the 38th parallel.
+In the State Department, George Kennan thought this too risky.
+Others in the State Department disagreed.
+John Foster Dulles argued that the 38th parallel was never intended as a permanent political boundary.
 The Pentagon agreed and argued that stopping at the 38th Parallel would leave military instability on the Korean peninsula.
-MacArthur wanted to cross the 38th parallel, and Rhee was ecstatic over the opportunity to unite Korea.
+General MacArthur was on the side of those who wanted to cross the 38th parallel, and South Korea's President Syngman Rhee was ecstatic over the opportunity to unite Korea.

 Truman agreed to the UN forces moving into North Korea, despite his worry that it might bring the Soviet Union or China into the war.
-Some others were worried that the war in Korea was just a feint by Moscow to divert energies – that the Communists might be planning a bigger assault elsewhere.
+Some others were worried that the war in Korea was just a feint by Moscow to divert US energies – that the communists might be planning a bigger assault elsewhere.

 Entering the Korean war and facing up to the military might of the United Nations forces was an issue over which Mao and the Chinese Communist leadership agonized.
-They were leaning toward intervention, and on October 3, through India's ambassador to Beijing, K.M.
+After the Inchon landings and North Korea's reversals in September 1950, two high-ranking representatives from North Korea had arrived in Beijing asking the Chinese to send troops to Korea.
+On October 3, through India's ambassador to Beijing, K.M.
 Panikkar, China informed the world-at-large that if the United States crossed the 38th parallel China would intervene.
-Confident people in the U.S. State Department, Dean Rusk among them, believed that the Chinese would not dare attack U.S. forces in Korea.
-Secretary of State, Dean Acheson, believed it was a bluff and was concerned that a greater risk would arise if the U.S. showed any "hesitation or timidity."
-A report by the Central Intelligence Agency (CIA), dated September 28, held that China had missed its opportunity to intervene.
+Confident people in the US State Department, Dean Rusk among them, believed that the Chinese would not dare attack US forces in Korea.
+Secretary of State, Dean Acheson, believed it was a bluff and was concerned that a greater risk would arise if the US showed any "hesitation or timidity."
+A report by the Central Intelligence Agency dated 28 September 1950 held that China had missed its opportunity to intervene.
 That opportunity was described as when UN forces were almost defeated and within the Pusan Perimeter.
 The report claimed that China was not about to intervene now.
-In a report on October 12, the CIA argued further that intervention by China was unlikely because it would jeopardize China's domestic program and economy, encourage China's anti-Communists and endanger the Communist regime.
+And a CIA report for October 12 argued that intervention by China was unlikely because it would jeopardize China's domestic program and economy, encourage China's anti-Communists and endanger the Communist regime.
 Acheson agreed, saying it would be "sheer madness" for Beijing to enter the Korean war when they had numerous other problems.

-Mao was expecting the Soviet Union to supply air cover for China's forces, and after receiving a telegram from Moscow informing him of developments there, Mao sent an urgent telegram of his own, ordering that his armies on the Yalu river put their operations on hold and concentrate on training.
-And when the commander of China's forces, Peng, learned that the Soviet Union would not be supplying air cover he threatened to resign.
+Mao was expecting the Soviet Union to supply air cover for China's forces, and after receiving a telegram from Moscow, Mao sent an urgent telegram of his own, ordering that his armies on the Yalu river put their operations on hold and concentrate on training.
+The commander of China's forces, Peng, threatened to resign.
+Stalin was holding to the position that the Soviet Union was not ready for a confrontation between his and US air forces. note17

-Copyright © 2001-2013 by Frank E. Smitha.
+Copyright © 2001-2015 by Frank E. Smitha.
 All rights reserved.